 [Section 31AK inserted by No. 68 of 2004 s.
 76.]

 31AL.
-Prohibition notices in respect of mines
+Manager to display prohibition notices in respect of mines

 The manager of a mine who is issued with a prohibition notice under Subdivision 2 must, as soon as is practicable, cause the notice, or a copy of it, to be displayed in accordance with the prescribed requirements.